 These bags do not seem to prevent the natural ripening provided by ethylene.
 Instead, it focuses on changing the environmental circumstances that can slow down the process.

-Horticulture expert Dr. Jenny Ekman told the scientific Cosmos Magazine that the benefits of banana bags seem to protect the fruit from the cold temperatures inside your fridge, giving them an exact amount of insulation needed.
+Horticulture expert Dr. Jenny Ekman told the Scientific Cosmos Magazine that the benefits of banana bags seem to protect the fruit from the cold temperatures inside your fridge, giving them the exact amount of insulation needed.
 While sealed inside, their gas release concentrates a safe amount of warmth and humidity to preserve the banana’s texture [2].

 Bananas are tropical fruits not adapted to cold conditions, which can accelerate the cell breakdown inside the fruit.
 As such, the bags create an environment that is not as cold as the exposed refrigerator but not as warm as room temperature.